Surgical Procedures: Pelvic Exenteration

 You will be told how to care for your incision.
 Incisions should be kept clean and dry.
 Shower as advised by your team.

-If staples are present, they will be removed either in the hospital or at your first follow up visit.
+If you have staples, they will be removed either in the hospital or at your first follow up visit.

 Wear loose-fitting clothes to avoid irritation of the incision.